Access4Learning/sif3-framework-dotnet/README.md

 - Made the IEnvironmentRepository interface public.
 - _***Backward Incompatibility***_ Updated the EnvironmentService class constructor to add an IEnvironmentRepository interface.
+- _***Backward Incompatibility***_ Deprecated the IPersistable interface for the IHasUniqueIdentitifer interface from the Tardigrade.Framework NuGet package.
 - General code clean-up.

 **May 26, 2021 - 5.0.0 Enabled session tokens to be stored in a database**